Perennial Favorites

 Perennial Favorites is an album by the swing revival band Squirrel Nut Zippers, released in 1998.

 The album peaked at No. 18 on the Billboard 200.
 It achieved gold status.

 Production

-The album was recorded at Ken Mosher's studio, in Pittsboro, North Carolina.
+The album was recorded at Ken Mosher's studio in Pittsboro, North Carolina.

 Critical reception

 AllMusic wrote: "Part of the reason [the Zippers] stand apart from the rest of the neo-swing crowd is that they don't forget that there was a bit of menace in the days of hot jazz -- it wasn't a naive, swinging party, there was some genuine hedonism as well."
-Entertainment Weeklys review called the band "adept but inconsequential," writing that Katherine Whalen's "sleepy Billie Holiday cadences verge on satire."
+Entertainment Weeklys review called the band "adept but inconsequential," writing that Katharine Whalen's "sleepy Billie Holiday cadences verge on satire."
 Spin called the album "self-congratulatory, jokey, essentially heartless cartoon music masquerading as 1920s 'hot jazz'."
 The Houston Press deemed it "a dozen rock-solid originals that represent the band's finest and most ambitious collection to date."